NeilSWells/iolairPanelMeter_DC_V2/README.md

 Displays the amperage, the value should be selected to match the shunt (or match the previous meter)

 ## Set Fahrenheit & Set Centigrade
 These functions do two things.
 Firstly it stores the preferred temperature scale in the EEPROM.
 Secondly it displays the temperature in the selected scale.
-Power on the board with the switch in position 8 and it will show excessive temperatures in Fahrenheit.
+Power on the board with the switch in position 8 and it will show excessive temperatures in Fahrenheit every time it is powered up.
 Power on in position 9 for Centigrade.

 # Parts